simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 Another distinction between the two platforms lies in the level of **guidance and support** provided.
 HackTheBox, while offering a vibrant community, does not provide as much guidance or structure in the form of detailed instructions or walkthroughs.
 This approach challenges users to think independently and develop problem-solving skills through **trial and error**.
 Conversely, TryHackMe places a strong emphasis on **guidance and support**, offering users the necessary resources to understand and solve challenges effectively.
 This can be particularly helpful for beginners who may not have a solid foundation in cybersecurity.

-In summary, **HackTheBox** and **TryHackMe** offer contrasting experiences in terms of difficulty and guidance.
+To sum up, **HackTheBox** and **TryHackMe** offer contrasting experiences in terms of difficulty and guidance.
 HackTheBox challenges are renowned for their **extreme difficulty** and real-world simulation, making them suitable for **advanced users** seeking a rigorous test of their skills.
 TryHackMe, on the other hand, provides a **more approachable** platform for beginners to learn and develop **foundational cybersecurity skills** with ample guidance and support.

 To explore the challenges and community of HackTheBox, you can visit their [**official website**](https://www.hackthebox.eu/).
 To access TryHackMe challenges and experience its structured learning approach, you can visit their [**official website**](https://tryhackme.com/signup?referrer=5f651e437af6815dfbc2ab56).
 ### Criteria